-The “Cognitive theories” part open several philosophical essays.
+The “Cognitive theories” part [of…?] open several philosophical essays.
 While still staying in the explanatory enterprise, Jeppe Sinding Jensen addresses not only the concept of culture but also the notion of meaning.
 In “almost reificating” (253) understanding religion as program for “prescribed forms for intentionality and practice, [i.e. program of] how to think, speak and act” (ibid.), he fiercely critiques clear boundaries and one-way causality thinking between cognition and culture.
 In contemplation about Ludwig Wittgenstein’s account of religion and culture, Mark Addis remarks that “[it] is part of a form of life which is based on a world picture.”
 (266, emph.
 TH).
-In this wittgensteinian terms for knowledge system scaffolding he taps to the problem of differentiating religion and science.
-Within playful reading of some theistic topoi of appearance and disappearance and child peekaboo play Thomas Hoffman explores Piagetian notion of object permanence and cognitive semantic notion of image schemas.
-In conclusion he connects the chosen topoi to general cognitive frame and designate “deeply embodied, experiential and developmental patterns attested in child psychology” (281) as a possible human universal for border between natural and supernatural.
+In this wittgensteinian terms for knowledge system scaffolding he taps into the problem of differentiating religion and science.
+Within a playful reading of some theistic topoi of appearance and disappearance and child peekaboo play, Thomas Hoffman explores the Piagetian notion of object permanence and the cognitive semantic notion of image schemas.
+In conclusion, he connects the chosen topoi to a general cognitive frame and designates “deeply embodied, experiential and developmental patterns attested in child psychology” (281) as a possible human universal for a border between the natural and supernatural.
 William Waldron relies on the concepts of the interdependent origins of religion, cognition and culture painted with conceptual brushes of Yogācāra Buddhist school.
-He challenges the conception of isolated mind as insufficient unit of analysis and calls for systemic notion of reciprocal causality driven by action in a study of cognition-culture continuum.
+He challenges the conception of an isolated mind as insufficient unit of analysis and calls for a systemic notion of reciprocal causality driven by action in a study of cognition-culture continuum.

-Change of tone from broad philosophical views to specific empirical and neuropsychological horizons comes with Uffe Schjoedt’s resource model of religious cognition.
-His account concentrates on resource investment and motivation as important situational factors in the “complexity of supernatural representation” (307) in explicit polemical discussion with typological models of high arousal/low frequency rituals (Lawson-McCauley, Whitehouse).
+A change of tone from broad philosophical views to specific empirical and neuropsychological horizons comes with Uffe Schjoedt’s resource model of religious cognition.
+His account concentrates on resource investment and motivation as important situational factors in the “complexity of supernatural representation” (307) in an explicit polemical discussion with typological models of high arousal/low frequency rituals (Lawson-McCauley, Whitehouse).

-The next three chapters address tools-making and material culture.
+The next three chapters address tool-making and material culture.
 Peter Jackson deals with prehistoric archeology and raises concerns about academic preconceptions of religion.
-In promotion of bottom-up approaches he critiques belief in supernatural attribution based just on artefact properties and calls to shift of attention to the broader categories of social action.
-Another explicit polemic with standard CSR model depicts Mads Jessen in archeological essay about extra-somatics of conceptual thought.
+In promotion of the bottom-up approaches, he critiques belief in supernatural attribution based just on artefact properties and calls to shift attention to the broader categories of social action.
+Another explicit polemic with standard CSR model depicts Mads Jessen in an archeological essay about extra-somatics of conceptual thought.
 Within the Mjölnir case-study, he shows that “the construction of (minimally) counterintuitive concepts […] largely depends on their physical context“ (334-35).
-Final excursion to the material and tool cognition coming from Pierre Liénard and Jesper Sørensen concentrates itself in the context of cultural ritual with counterintuitive tools.
-In discussion of cognitive attractivity and ritual use of artefacts with richer inferential potential they propose two types of possible breaches/transfers of ontological expectation, in tool design and in manipulation (non-functional action).
+Final excursion of the material and tool cognition coming from Pierre Liénard and Jesper Sørensen concentrates on the context of cultural ritual with counterintuitive tools.
+In discussion of cognitive attractivity and ritual use of artefacts with richer inferential potential, they propose two types of possible breaches/transfers of ontological expectation, in tool design and in manipulation (non-functional action).